-This course will be delivered entirely online on Zoom platform.
+This course will be delivered entirely online on the Zoom platform.
 You are required to download Zoom on your device.
-You should keep your video on during class time.
 All synchronous sessions will be recorded.

 Zoom Account

 To be able to attend this course, it is required that you have a Zoom account and that your Zoom account is created with your McMaster email address.